Last Updated on: 19th November 2023, 12:45 pm

 - Cut away the hard, fibrous outer layers and leaves.

-- Allow it to soak for 24 hours to reduce some of the bitterness.
+- Allow it to soak for 24 hours to reduce the bitterness.

 - Cook the bamboo in plain, unsalted water for 30 minutes to detoxify it.

 To determine if the detoxification process has been successful, check that the bitterness has gone.
-Done correctly, this process will remove enough taxiphyllin to make bamboo bird-safe.
+This process will remove enough taxiphyllin to make bamboo bird-safe.

 Is Bamboo Good for Parrots?

-Calcium is essential for parrots’ bones, feathers, and eggshells.
-Without sufficient calcium in the body (hypocalcemia), parrots are at risk of the following health problems:
+Calcium is essential for parrots’ bones and eggshells.
+Without sufficient calcium in the body (hypocalcemia), parrots are at risk of the following problems:

 - Heart disorders.